Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 spec: any

-Kind is anything either available in the kubernetes API (ex.
-Pod, Service, ReplicaSet, etc.) or it’s something custom defined (or a CRD).
+Kind can be anything available in the Kubernetes API (like Pod, Service, ReplicaSet, etc.) or something custom (a CRD).

-spec, the most important field, is strongly typed and needs to match it’s Kind.
+spec, the most important field, is strongly typed and must match its kind.

-NOTE: In future posts I’ll go more in depth with apiVersion, kind and spec.
-Understanding these fields is all about understanding how Kubernetes exposes it’s API and how you can enhance it.
+NOTE: In future posts I’ll dive deeper into apiVersion, kind, and spec.
+Understanding these fields is really about understanding how Kubernetes exposes its API and how you can extend it.

 Kubernetes API References

-My motivation to explore the documentation can be split in 2 points.
+My motivation to explore the documentation splits into 2 points.

 LLMs

-In my quest to become a better software engineer, I want to fight the constant urge of finding the easy solution.
-For most questions I have, instead of searching for a response on StackOverflow, on Guides, articles, I end up going for the easy thing: asking the latest most powerful model.
+In my quest to become a better software engineer, I want to resist the constant urge to find the easy solution.
+For most questions, instead of searching StackOverflow, guides, or articles, I end up taking the easy route: asking the latest powerful model.

-This is sadly becoming a recurring event.
-Much more serious than using k9s as a clutch.
+This is sadly becoming a recurring issue—far more serious than relying on k9s.

-One way I’m trying to break out of that cycle is to find the information in 2 sources.
-Either the official documentation or directly in the source code.
+One way I’m breaking out of this cycle is to find information from 2 sources: either the official documentation or the source code directly.

 Certificate

-My second motivation is during the certification one only has access to the documentation.
-So ideally, you should become well versed in it’s structure to find your way around.
+My second motivation is that during certification, you only have access to documentation.
+Ideally, you should become well versed in its structure to navigate it quickly.

 Reference

-Well, the docs are massive.
-You have over 1000 pages, but the API reference, as it’s automatically generated, is quite intuitive.
-It feels like navigating code.
+Well, the docs are massive—over 1000 pages—but the API reference, being automatically generated, is quite intuitive and feels like navigating code.

-You start of in the References > Kubernetes API submodule.
-If you can’t find it straight away in the categories, you can simply search for a title (ex.
-Pods).
+You start in the References > Kubernetes API section.
+If you can’t find it immediately in the categories, you can search by title (like Pods).

-Every documentation that is not a reference, contains an API reference on top-right corner saying X API.
-Clicking it, you’ll see exactly what’s expected in the spec.
+Every documentation page (except references) has an API reference link in the top-right corner labeled X API.
+Clicking it shows exactly what’s expected in the spec.

 Here’s the example for Pod: